rotatingchaos/rotating-chaos/SECURITY.md

 If you discover a security vulnerability, please do **not** report it publicly through GitHub Issues, Discord public channels, Chaos Chat, or other public areas.

-Please report security concerns privately to the Rotating Chaos site administrator or guild leadership.
+Please report security vulnerabilities privately using **GitHub Private Vulnerability Reporting** for this repository.

+To submit a private report:

+1. Open the **Security** tab of the Rotating Chaos GitHub repository.
+2. Select **Advisories**.
+3. Choose **Report a vulnerability**.
+4. Provide as much information as possible about the issue.

 When reporting an issue, please include: